History of Ancient India - the Beginning

 The history of ancient India started about 74,000 years ago with a tremendous bang.
 Mount Toba on today's Sumatra literally exploded and blasted some million tons of dust and stones into the Stratosphere.

 It was the biggest volcanic eruption on earth in the last two million years.
-For some years it was dark and continuously winter.
-That was followed by 1000 years of ice age.
+For some years it was dark and continuously winter, followed by about 1000 years of ice age.

 All forms of life on the Indian subcontinent were suffocated and buried under three to six meters of volcanic stones and dust.